 Over the past several months, my wife and I have extended our visas in Bali 3 times.
 We’ve been living in Bali and traveling around Asia for the past 6 months.
-Here’s how to extend your visa in Bali, Indonesia in 2017.
+Here’s how to extend your visa in Bali, Indonesia.

 This was the last time we had to extend our visas before moving back to California in April of 2017.

 When you arrive in Indonesia you need to do the Visa on Arrival (VOA).